The Second Temple

 The Second Temple Today

 Today Temple Mount is no longer the site of a Jewish temple.
-Those who want to learn more about the Second Temple can visit the Davidson Archaeological Park where remains of the destroyed temple have been excavated alongside the retaining wall of Temple Mount.
+Those who want to learn more about the Second Temple can visit the Davidson Archaeological Park where remains of the destroyed Temple have been excavated alongside the retaining wall of Temple Mount.
 If you visit the Israel Museum you can see a scale model of the Second Temple and Second Temple Era Jerusalem.
 Since the destruction of the Second Temple on Tisha b’Av according to the Jewish calendar Jews have mourned the loss of their Temple which is mentioned in several prayers and numerous Biblical references.
-Tisha b’Av is a day of fast and Jews pray for the reconstruction of the Third Temple on Tempel Mount.
+Tisha b’Av is a day of fast and Jews pray for the reconstruction of the Third Temple on Temple Mount.